-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bristol is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bristol is a decidedly white-collar town, with fully 87.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bristol is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Bristol who work in office and administrative support (13.93%), management occupations (10.35%), and sales jobs (9.39%).
+There are especially a lot of people living in Bristol who work in office and administrative support (12.58%), management occupations (11.84%), and sales jobs (9.87%).

-One of the nice things about Bristol is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Bristol is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Bristol home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bristol residents report their race to be White, followed by Asian.
-Important ancestries of people in Bristol include Italian, Irish, English, and German.
+The greatest number of Bristol residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bristol include Portuguese, Irish, Italian, English, and German.